MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 - Some methods, such as CLI-based authentication, work only with local scripts and cannot be used with production code.

 Service principals for applications deployed to the cloud are managed in your subscriptions Active Directory.
-For more information, see [Manage your service principals](#manage-your-service-principals).
+For more information, see [How to manage service principals](how-to-manage-service-principals.md).

 In all cases, the appropriate service principal or user must have appropriate permissions for the resources and operation in question.